-- Why has it taken so long to bring Habré to justice?
+- Why did it take so long to bring Habré to justice?

-- What has been the role of the Chadian government in bringing about Habré’s prosecution?
+- What was the role of the Chadian government in bringing about Habré’s prosecution?

 - How did the chambers carry out their investigation?

-- Why is Hissène Habré the only person standing trial?
+- Why was Hissène Habré the only person standing trial?

-- Habré is refusing to cooperate with the chambers.
-What effect will that have?
+- Habré and his chosen lawyers refused to cooperate with the chambers.
+What effect did that have?

-- What is the maximum punishment Habré could receive?
+- What is the maximum punishment Habré could receive if found guilty?

 - How are the Extraordinary Chambers structured and administered?

-- How are the prosecutors and judges assigned?
+- How were the prosecutors and judges assigned?